spiderrabbit/facebook_messenger_autoreply/README.md

 ## Mode of action

-Will scan all messages in inbox and in "filtered" mailbox approx every 5mins.
+Will scan all messages in inbox (10% chance of scanning "filtered" mailbox) approx every 5mins.

 Will send message defined in $reply_message to those people who have
 1. sent a message in previous hour and